 Each Freegle local group is run independently and is affiliated to Freegle Ltd, which provides central services (such as this website) to these groups and their volunteers.
-Freegle Ltd is a Registered Society (previously known as an Industrial and Provident Society for Community Benefit.
+Freegle Ltd is a Registered Society (previously known as an Industrial and Provident Society for Community Benefit).
 Freegle Ltd is owned and governed by its members.
 Local and national volunteers are eligible for membership.

 Charities of this type are slightly unusual in that they do not register with the Charity Commission (see here).
 Instead they register with the Financial Conduct Authority (our registration number is 32410R) and also register with HMRC as charitable (our reference is XT32865).
 So we're legally a charity, and can claim Gift Aid if you donate, but of a slightly different type than you might be used to.